-The Association subsequently measures all of its financial assets and financial liabilities at amortized cost, except for investments in index pooled funds that are quoted in an active market, which are measured at fair value.
+The Association subsequently measures all of its financial assets and financial liabilities, with the exception of investments in pooled funds, at amortized cost,

+Investments in pooled funds quoted in an active market are subsequently measured at fair value.
 Changes in fair value are recognized in income in the year in which the changes occur.